Vatican City in May: Why This Month Is Ideal To Visit

 shutterstock_2086736011.jpg

-Prati offers elegant streets, upscale boutiques, and high-end restaurants.
-This neighborhood is perfect for travelers who want luxury and convenience.
+Prati is a luxury area.
+It offers elegant streets, upscale boutiques, and high-end restaurants.
+This neighborhood is perfect for travelers who want comfort and convenience near the Vatican.
 Wide boulevards and beautiful architecture make it a stylish area to stay.
 It’s close to Vatican City but feels quieter than the busier parts of Rome.

 Budget-Friendly Accommodations in Trastevere